schaugf/schaugf.github.io/_pages/about.md

 About this
 -----
-For personal, professional, and philosophical reasons, I try to maintain a relatively low online profile, particularly with respect to social media and the like.
-I own no twitter, facebook, or linkedin account and have no plans to open any such thing.
-If you want to contact me, email me directly at schau.geoffrey@gmail.com.
+For a bunch of reasons, I try to maintain a relatively low online profile, particularly with respect to social media and the like.
+I own no twitter, facebook, or linkedin account nor do I have no plans to.
+As such, this simple website is the entirety of my public-facing web-presence.

-All opinions are my own.
+If you want to contact me, I recommend you email me directly at schau.geoffrey@gmail.com.
+And please log off of Twitter at your earliest convenience.